Skip to content

 A rule is a comparison between two values.
 A condition requires at least one rule but the query form is powerful and allows you to create more complex conditions with many rules depending on your use case.
 In our automation, we will just check if the date of the row is same as current date.
 So, a single rule is enough.

-1. In the menu show above, select the Date column of the row.
+1. In the menu show above, select the "When" column of the row.

 2. After that, select the Equal (=) operator.